 Keeping in mind that only 2.5% of the world's water supply is fresh water and only 1% of this fresh water supply is accessible for use to mankind, it becomes crucial that the water resources be judiciously used and managed.
 Water recycling helps minimise wastage of this fresh water supply by using the treated wastewater or greywater for non potable uses, leaving more clean and fresh water available for potable uses.

-Sanicon provides innovative ways of water recycling for effective water management of a building's water supply.
-The water recycling process comprises of three stegaes: Primary, Secondary and Tertiary Stage.
-The Primary Stage consists of Bar screens, Grit chamber and Primary clarification which collectively remove 50% of the contaminants from wastewater.
-Secondary Stage consists of Aeration Basins and Final Clarifiers which remove most of the remaining toxins.
-Finally the Tertiary Stage is the additional purification or advanced treatment of the water which kills any remaining microorganisms and the chlorine is removed using sulfur dioxide.
-For more detail, please fill the above inquiry form.
+Sanicon provides innovative ways of water recycling for effective water management of a building's water supply .
+The water recycling process comprises of three stegaes : Primary , Secondary and Tertiary Stage .
+The Primary Stage consists of Bar screens , Grit chamber and Primary clarification which collectively remove 50% of the contaminants from wastewater .
+Secondary Stage consists of Aeration Basins and Final Clarifiers which remove most of the remaining toxins .
+Finally the Tertiary Stage is the additional purification or advanced treatment of the water which kills any remaining microorganisms and the chlorine is removed using sulfur dioxide .
+For more detail , On call on this number 09810858062

 Green buildings are considered as elites.
 Something not meant for the public at large.
 They are considered as expensive to design and maintain.
 Sanicon Sustainability Solutions was set up to offer budget friendly sustainable housing solutions.
 Our designs aim to find the balance between homebuilding and sustainable environment.
 With green buildings, give your home a revolutionary advantage.
 Optimize your space with Sanicon Sustainability Solutions’ pocket friendly options to economize and maximize the utility, durability, and comfort.